anjalipatel-010/8Bit-Digital-Logic-Computer/README.md

 # 🖥️ 8-Bit Digital Logic Computer

-Welcome to the 8-Bit Digital Logic Computer project!
 This repository showcases the design and construction of a fundamental 8-bit computer built using basic digital circuits.
 It's an excellent resource for learning about digital electronics, computer architecture, and how data is processed and instructions are executed—bit by bit.

 ---